n7tae/urfd/README.md

 ## Introduction

 This will build a new kind of digital voice reflector.
 Based on N7TAE's [new-xlxd](https://github.com/n7tae/new-xlxd), which, in turn, is based on the first multi-protocol reflector, [xlxd](https://github.com/LX3JL/xlxd), **urfd** supports all protocols of it's predecessors, as well as both M17 protocols, **voice-only** and **voice+data**!
 A key part of this is the hybrid transcoder, [tcd](https://github.com/n7tae/tcd), which is in a seperate repository.
 URFd is not compatible with either new-xlxd or xlxd.
 You can't interlink urfd with xlxd.
 This reflector can be built without a transcoder, but clients will only hear other clients using the same protocol.
 Please note that currently, urfd only supports the tcd transcoder when run locally.
 For best performance, urfd and tcd uses UNIX DGRAM sockets for interprocess communications.
 These kernal-base sockets are signifantly faster than conventional UDP/IP sockets.
-Also, tcd only supports DVSI-3003 devices, which it uses for AMBE vocoding.
+It should be noted that tcd supports DVSI-3003 nad DVSI-3000 devices, which it uses for AMBE vocoding.

 This build support *dual-stack* operation, so the server on which it's running, must have both an IPv4 and IPv6 routable address if you are going to configure a dual-stack reflector.
 URF can support out-going DExtra links, by adding a new DExtra Peer type *and* it has many changes designed to increase reliability and stability.